Yutingggggggg/dsa4264_geospatial/technical-report-template.md

    - **Redundant Route**: Defined as any portion of a bus route that overlaps significantly with an MRT line within the buffer zone, making it a candidate for potential rerouting.

 #### 3.1.2 Features Available / Unavailable

-   - **Available Features**:
-     - Geospatial data on MRT line routes and stations, sourced from LTA DataMall and Kaggle.
-     - Bus stop locations for each bus route, sourced from LTA DataMall.
+The features that were available to us were geospatial data on MRT line routes and stations, sourced from LTA DataMall and Kaggle, and bus stop locations for each bus route, also sourced from LTA DataMall.
-   - **Unavailable Features**:
-     - Specific path data for each bus route, as the LTA DataMall provides only bus stop locations as point coordinates but not the exact routes connecting them.
-     - Ridership data for specific bus routes, which would allow for a more nuanced understanding of demand and usage patterns.
-     - Real-time traffic and congestion data, which could impact route efficiency and commuter travel time.
+There were also some features that we needed but were unavailable to us.
+These features include specific path data for each bus route, as the LTA DataMall only provided bus stop locations as point coordinates, but did not provide the exact routes connecting the bus stops.
+Also, we lacked ridership data specific to each bus route, which would have allowed for a more nuanced understanding of demand and usage patterns.
+Lastly, data on real-time traffic and congestion data, which we could have used to conduct a deeper analysis into route efficiency and commuter travel time, was also unavailable.

 #### 3.1.3 Computational Resources

-   - **Environment**: The analysis was conducted on a standard CPU-based setup, which limited the processing power available for large-scale geospatial computations.
-   - **Memory Constraints**: Limited RAM availability constrained the size of datasets that could be processed simultaneously, necessitating data sampling and batch processing for large-scale analyses.
-   - **Software Tools**: GIS (Geographic Information System) libraries in Python, such as GeoPandas, were used for spatial calculations, and these libraries were constrained by available local processing power.
+The analysis was conducted on a standard CPU-based setup, which limited the processing power available for large-scale geospatial computations.
+Also, limited RAM availability constrained the size of datasets that could be processed simultaneously, so we had to narrow down the bus routes for further and more detailed analysis that takes a longer time to run.
+The software tools we used were GIS (Geographic Information System) libraries in Python, such as GeoPandas, for spatial calculations, and these libraries were constrained by available local processing power.

 #### 3.1.4 Key Hypotheses of Interest

-   - **Hypothesis 1**: Bus routes with high overlap distances are likely redundant with MRT lines and may be candidates for rerouting or partial removal.
+Our first hypothesis is that bus routes with high overlap distances are likely redundant with MRT lines and may be candidates for rerouting or partial removal.
+This seemed plausible as MRT lines generally run faster than buses, have greater capacity and arrive at more predictable timings, so commuters are likely to prefer taking MRT to buses when possible to minimise their travel time.

-   - **Hypothesis 2**: A buffer zone of 150 meters is adequate for our current purposes to capture meaningful overlap that would impact commuter convenience and route redundancy.
+Our second hypothesis is that a buffer zone of 150 meters is adequate for our current purposes to capture meaningful overlap that would impact commuter convenience and route redundancy.
+We chose a buffer zone of 150 meters as according to a statement made by the Minister for Transport, the median distance between an MRT station exit and the bus stop is 40 metres for the newer Downtown and Thomson-East Coast Lines.
+However, we had to be careful about being too strict to ensure that we do not exclude bus stops that may be further than 40 metres, especially for the older MRT lines.
+Also, as our analysis used the centroids of the MRT stations and not the specific exit locations, we thought it was reasonable to increase the buffer zone to account for this distance from the center of the MRT station to the exits.
+We also made sure not to be too generous, so as to avoid including bus stops that were not actually parallel to the MRT line.

-   - **Hypothesis 3**: Alternative routes or transport options are available for redundant bus routes, which minimizes the impact on commuter access if these routes are removed or rerouted.
+Our last hypothesis is that alternative routes or transport options are available for redundant bus routes, and work equally well to serve commuters' needs, which minimizes the impact on commuter access if these routes are removed or rerouted.
+While the redundant bus routes run parallel to MRT lines, giving commuters an alternative way to get to the MRT stations along the route, commuters may need access to bus stops in between MRT stations, and some commuters might simply prefer taking buses to MRT.
+Thus, we thought it would be important to ensure that there are alternative bus routes for the redundant bus routes before we choose to remove them.

 #### 3.1.5 Data Quality and Limitations

+While the data from LTA DataMall was detailed, it had several limitations.

-   - **Completeness**: The data from LTA DataMall and Kaggle provided comprehensive route details but lacked specific path data for bus routes.
-Since only bus stop locations were available, we approximated each bus route by connecting sequential bus stops in a straight line.
+Firstly, while the data from LTA DataMall and Kaggle provided comprehensive route details, it lacked specific path data for bus routes.
+Since only bus stop locations were available as points, we approximated each bus route by connecting sequential bus stops in a straight line.

-   - **Timeliness**: The datasets from LTA DataMall are as of July 2024.
+Secondly, the MRT datasets from LTA DataMall are as of July 2024.
 They do not account for temporary route diversions or construction, which could affect the real-world application of the analysis.

-   - **Accuracy**: Geospatial precision is assumed to be high, but any minor inaccuracies in the mapping of routes may slightly affect the calculated overlap distance.
+Lastly, geospatial precision of the data is assumed to be high, but any minor inaccuracies in the mapping of routes may slightly affect the calculated overlap distance.

 ### 3.2 Data